-2 https://gridlab.org/portfolio-item/eastern-interconnection-ra-study-report/

-The importance of thermal retirements and generator diversity will become more apparent once there are initial results.
-Seeing initial model results, in particular when shortfall events occur and their duration, will help provide information about whether a different generation mix might help address events.
-Since this modeling process is using the PLEXOS model to perform capacity expansion modeling, inputs such as resource costs, resource build limits (if applied), and resource accreditation will be important inputs in the capacity expansion optimization.
-Without knowing how build limits, resource availability, and resource cost assumptions are going to be modeled in PLEXOS, it is hard to give feedback on those inputs and how they might influence the portfolios that E3 intends to create.
+&lt;sup>5 https://gridlab.org/portfolio-item/eastern-interconnection-ra-study-report/ knowing how build limits, resource availability, and resource cost assumptions are going to be modeled in PLEXOS, it is hard to give feedback on those inputs and how they might influence the portfolios that E3 intends to create.
 For example, the build limits could be so narrowly defined as to dictate portfolio outcomes without consideration to cost.
 Or if generic pricing based on public sources like the EIA AEO or the NREL ATB are used, the costs of new generation will be dramatically understated.

-It's difficult to opine about the reliability impact of thermal retirements without seeing initial modeling results.
+EFG states that it is difficult to opine about the reliability impact of thermal retirements without seeing initial modeling results.
 For instance, if a thermal generator has a high forced outage rate or has a low capacity factor, and can be replaced with a resource or combination of resources that performs better than that thermal generator, the reliability risk associated with that retirement will likely be reduced, or potentially produce a portfolio with a higher level of reliability.

-Extreme weather conditions, especially as they relate to load and renewable profiles, should be captured through the weather years that are included in the RECAP study.
+Finally, EFG notes that extreme weather conditions, especially as they relate to load and renewable profiles, should be captured through the weather years that are included in the RECAP study.
 If there is concern that extreme weather conditions could not be captured through RECAP, it would be helpful for stakeholders to have more information to understand what gaps there might be in the RECAP analysis.
 Overall, best practice is to ensure that weather correlated demand and generation data are considered reflecting historical weather patterns over several years.
 If this is followed, extreme weather events and their influence on resource availability and demand will be captured.
 Clarity on how RECAP generates weather correlated datasets would be helpful (for example, are the weather conditions across a year kept intact, or are new weather data created through sampling).